caiosabadin/notes/sass/tutorial.md

 }

 .some-completely-rounded-div {
-    @include round-border(100%);
+    @include round-border(100%, 2, 3, 4);
 }
 ```

-## Either extend or mixin ##
+## Should I extend or should I include now? ##

-Since both directives seem to provide equal results, it's natural to wonder what should be used.

-However, it's clear when to apply either of those: if the code is to be repeated with different values at different times, the better answer are the mixins.
-After all, the ``@extend`` directive doesn't support parameters or default values.
+If the repeated code is to have different values at different times, mixins are the answer.
+The ``@extend`` directive does not support parameters or default values after all.

-Caution must be also used when it comes to the ``@extend`` because its rules are set right at the beginning of the resulting stylesheet, which might raise issues lately, since following rules may inadvertently overwrite those first ones.
+In addition, caution must be used when extending selectors, because rules are going to be written right at the beginning of the resulting stylesheet.
+This might cause later issues, since the succeeding rules may inadvertently overwrite former ones.

-Nevertheless, applying mixins in a large scale might as well be not good, in that it would repeat lines that could otherwise be joined together in a single-line group of selectors.
+However, diffusely applying mixins may as well be not so good for the final result, in that it would repeat styles that could otherwise be joined together in a single-line group of selectors.

-So, whether parameters aren't needed and one can guarantee the rules aren't going to be overwritten later, the extend technique might be employed in order to avoid crafting much too large hence heavy CSS files.
+Therefore, granted that arguments are not needed and that the rules are not overwritten, the extend technique might be good to diminish code.

+In the end, choosing whether to apply mixins or extendings is rather a matter of critical thinking, and this is only possible when the available tools and the expected result are well-known.

 ## What else to do in Sass? ##

-Besides the usual reading about the different frameworks derivated from Sass, such as [http://compass-style.org/](Compass), there is more to check.

-It is recommended learning how to work with the [https://sass-lang.com/documentation/at-rules/use](the new modules system), which should replace most, if not all, uses of ``@import``.

-Getting to know more about SassScript may be as well very benefic.
-And, to do that, being acquainted with [https://sass-lang.com/documentation/at-rules/control](the flow control rules) is imperative.

-Last but not least, the awareness of [https://sass-lang.com/documentation/modules](some of its built-in modules' functions) may someday prove very useful, specially those related to [https://sass-lang.com/documentation/modules/math](mathematics), [https://sass-lang.com/documentation/modules/color](colours), [https://sass-lang.com/documentation/modules/string](strings), and [https://sass-lang.com/documentation/modules/list](lists).
+Practice makes perfect.
+Study [the official documentation](https://sass-lang.com/documentation) and, after mastering Sass, check some of its derivated frameworks, such as [Compass](http://compass-style.org/).

+Moreover, most of the links provided in this introductory tutorial contain in-depth reflections regarding their subjects.
+Reading those is highly suggested.

+Last but not least: take your time.
+Express yourself.
+Have fun!